 What Can You Do On A Career Break

 Career breaks are not just about taking time off for the sake of it.
-Typically a career break can be life changing if used as a personal development tool.
+A career break can be life-changing if used as a personal development tool.

 - Live abroad (That is how we ended up in France)